 The stadium was further developed in 1949, but then remained very much the same for almost half a century.

 Stadium de Toulouse was selected as one of the playing venues of the 1998 World Cup, and as a result underwent a major redevelopment.
 During the World Cup, the stadium hosted four group matches and the round of 16 match between Holland and Yugoslavia (2-1).

-Stadium de Toulouse was also selected as one of the playing venues for Euro 2016.
-Initially an extensive redevelopment of the stadium was planned, but this had to get scaled back due to funding issues.
+Stadium de Toulouse was again selected as one of the playing venues for Euro 2016.
+Initially an extensive redevelopment of the stadium was planned, but this had to get scaled down due to funding issues.